-Under the Constitution, there is separation of powers.
-While the power to legislate and implement the law is vested in the legislature (at the central and state levels) and the executive respectively, the higher judiciary (the Supreme Court and the High Courts) is vested with the power to interpret the law.
+Under the Indian Constitution, there is separation of powers.
+While the power to legislate and implement the law is vested in the legislature (at the federal and state levels) and the executive respectively, the higher judiciary (the Supreme Court and the High Courts) is constitutionally vested with the power to interpret the law.
 The Indian judiciary functions independently of the legislature and the executive.
-The Supreme Court has held that independence of the judiciary is part of the basic structure of the Constitution which cannot be abrogated or taken away even by Constitutional amendment.
+The independence of the judiciary has been held to be part of the basic structure of the Indian Constitution which cannot be abrogated or taken away even by way of a constitutional amendment.

 Q2.
-What is the system and hierarchy of Courts in India?
+What is the system and hierarchy of courts in India?

-The Constitution provides for an integrated system of administration of justice, as opposed to separate hierarchies of federal and state judiciary prevalent in certain countries.
+The Indian Constitution provides for an integrated system of administration of justice, as opposed to separate hierarchies of federal and state judiciary prevalent in certain countries.
 The Supreme Court is the highest court of the land and has its seat in New Delhi, India's capital.
 Immediately subordinate to the Supreme Court in the judicial hierarchy are the High Courts of various states, which in turn exercise administrative and judicial control over the district or sessions courts constituted at the state level.
-Further, sub-ordinate to the district or sessions courts are the courts of the civil or subjudges and magistrates of first or second class.
-The Constitution also provides for the establishment of specialised tribunals for adjudicating certain categories of disputes or grievances, such as in the areas of public employment, employment in armed forces, telecom sector, consumer rights, airport operations and company matters.
+Further, subordinate to the district or sessions courts are the courts of the civil or sub-judges and magistrates of first or second class.
+The Indian Constitution also provides for the establishment of specialized tribunals for adjudicating certain categories of disputes or grievances, such as in the areas of public employment, employment in armed forces, telecom sector, consumer rights, airport operations and company matters.